As well as proofreading, editing, and writing of science articles and manuscripts,

 In this blog article, The Science Editor explains what a beta-reader does (and doesn't) do and how beta-reading will improve your manuscript.

 In the last section of this article, there is a description of the beta-reading services offered by The Science Editor

 A beta-reader is someone who reads a written work, such as the draft manuscript of a novel, before it is published or submitted for formal evaluation.

 Beta-readers provide feedback and constructive criticism to help the author improve their work.

 Unlike proofreading, the primary focus of beta-readers is on providing feedback from a reader's perspective, helping authors refine their work and make it more engaging and coherent.
-They play a crucial role in the revision process by offering insights on various aspects of the writing, including plot, characterisation, pacing, dialogue, grammar, and overall readability.
+They play a crucial role in the revision process by offering insights into various aspects of the writing, including plot, characterization, pacing, dialogue, grammar, and overall readability.

 Anyone who has written a story and would like to get it published!

 When you approach an agent or a publisher - or even if you self-publish - it is vital that someone other than you has read your draft.
 Beta-readers will spot problems that you missed and give you feedback about the plot (does it make sense?
 Are there any holes?) and characters (are they likable?
 Are they believable?), as well as suggestions about how to make the story engaging and improve your manuscript.